Forward-Facing Car Seats with Harnesses

 Stage 2: Forward-Facing Car Seats with Harnesses until Age 5+

-Keep your child rear-facing until the top weight or height limits for the rear-facing car seat.
+Children are safer riding rear-facing and should ride rear-facing as long as possible until they reach the maximum rear-facing height or weight rating for the seat.
 Once top rear-facing limits are reached, use a forward-facing car seat with a harness and a tether.
 Keep your child in a car seat with a harness until he or she reaches the top height or weight limit for the harness.

 Forward-Facing Car Seat Safety Tips

-with harness straps until at least 40 pounds or to the maximum weight limit for harness straps.
-Avoid graduating to a booster seat until at least 40 pounds (or later if possible).
+with harness straps until the maximum weight limit for harness straps.
+Avoid graduating to a booster seat until the child reaches the maximum height or weight limit of the forward facing car seat.

 There are a variety of seat options:

 to determine the correct seat for age, weight and height.
-Maximum forward-facing harness weight range can vary from 40-85+ pounds.
+Maximum forward-facing harness weight and height ranges can vary greatly depending on manufacturer.

 Make sure child is within weight/height limits